80. Starport - z86 (2013)

 Hellbound is best known for its huge, highly detailed city maps, and Starport, the last map of the city set, is the grandest and most Hellboundy of them all.
 This former interplanetary travel hub and its surrounding landing fields are absolutely oozing with sense of place, and the sandboxy nature offers plenty of appeal for exploration-oriented players.

 79. The Mouth of Madness - mouldy (2014)

 Going Down Map20

 Going Down is an impressive work of engine ingenuity and variations on a theme, and it has some great ideas and memorable maps, but MAP20 has an edge.
 Is it because it's a tight slaughtermap?
 Is it because it's a stark break from the rest of Going Down's elevator theme?
-Or is it the giant, foetid, bloody, pin-toothed maw vomiting up a nearly endless wave of monsters and you desperately trying to stem the tide of baddies and search for weapons and health while you look for ways to shoot the mouth's eyes out so that you can achieve the ultimate goal of getting swallowed whole by it?
+Or is it the giant, foetid, bloody, pin-toothed maw vomiting up a nearly endless wave of monsters as you desperately try to stem the tide of baddies and search for weapons and health while looking for ways to shoot the mouth's eyes out so that you can achieve the ultimate goal of getting swallowed whole?

 Yeah, probably that last one.

 78. Mission Imp.ossible (part 1) - Scuba Steve et al (2004)

 Action Doom is chock-full of cool moments, and while the opening plane-jump sequence immediately stands out, the sheer concentration of coolness in MAP02 gives it the edge.
 From the opening forest crawl to the impressive car/boat chase sequence (depending on which route you took), this one stays in the brain for a long while -- even if only because you crashed your boat into the rocks for the seventeenth time.